 For many of us, discovering yoga was a lot like falling in love—the surrender, the glow, the longing for more.
-If you’ve arrived at that point where you yearn for a deeper commitment—you want to become a teacher or to explore beyond the boundaries of 90-minute classes—you may be thinking about attending a teacher training program.
+If you’ve arrived at that point where you yearn for a deeper commitment—you want to become a teacher or to explore beyond the boundaries of 90-minute classes—you may be thinking about attending a yoga teacher training (YTT) program.

 But how do you choose when there are currently more than a thousand training programs registered with Yoga Alliance?
 To clarify, Yoga Alliance (YA) is a national organization that supports yoga teachers and establishes education standards.
 Though you can become a “certified yoga teacher” in as little as a weekend, such programs do not meet YA’s standards, now considered a benchmark by many studios hiring new teachers.
 YA standards include a minimum of 200 hours covering asana technique, anatomy, yogic philosophy, and other subjects.

 “Is your program registered by Yoga Alliance?”
 This is the most common question prospective students ask, according to Sydney Pinkerton, who often fields questions about teacher training in her role as manager of 7 Centers Yoga Arts, Sedona, AZ.
 Because yoga training is a serious commitment in terms of time and money, there are many questions to consider.
 Does tuition include books, materials, and required workshops?
 Is the program residential or do students need to arrange housing?
 Are meals included?
 How much will travel expenses add to the final cost?
 Does the school’s lineage require personal or financial commitments after graduation?